panique/huge/README.md

 ## Support the project

-If you want to support the project, rent your next server at [DigitalOcean ($5 per month, or $0.007 per hour)](https://www.digitalocean.com/?refcode=40d978532a20), php-login will get a little reward for each new customer.
+If you want to support the project, rent your next server at [DigitalOcean ($5 per month, or $0.007 per hour)](https://www.digitalocean.com/?refcode=40d978532a20).
+The php-login project will get a little reward for each new customer.

 ## Requirements
 ####Basic Requirements